Virtual pet: Controversy

-The popularity of virtual pets in the United States, and the constant need for attention the pets required, led to them being banned from schools across the country, a move that hastened the virtual pet's decline from popularity.
+In the 1990s, the constant need for attention the pets required, and the intense emotions children formed regarding the pets, led to them being banned from multiple schools in the United States and South Korea.
+In Japan, a black market emerged for valuble Tamagotchis.

 A Mad cover on regular issue #362, October 1997 shows a gun being pointed at a virtual pet with Alfred E. Neuman's face and the line "If you don't buy this magazine, we'll kill this virtual pet!"
 Illustrated by Mark Fredrickson.
 The cover parodies the January 1973 issue of National Lampoon which depicted a gun being held to a real dog's head and the line, "If you don't buy this magazine, we'll kill this dog."

 Relationship with digital pet

 There is research concerning the relationship between digital pets and their owners, and their impact on the emotions of people.
 For example, Furby affects the way people think about their identity, and many children think that Furby is alive in a "Furby kind of way" in Sherry Turkle's research.
+Author Paul Spangenberg wrote that the decline in popularity of virtual pets could be linked to the negative emotions a player feels if their pets dies, writing: "Who want to be guilty of killing a pet-even a pretend pet?"